Girls Into Geosciences: 26 June 2015

 Hong Kong visit

-In February (2014) Professor Jim Griffiths was the guest of the Hong Kong Regional Group of the Geological Society where he delivered a version of his Glossop lecture and visited the site of a landslide remediation project .
-On 22 February Jim was the key note lecture at the HK Group conference on 'Advances in Terrain Mapping and Analysis for Landslide Hazard Assessment' delivering a paper co-written with Anne Mather and Martin Stokes (Plymouth University) entitled: Mapping landslides at different scales.
+In February (2014) Professor Jim Griffiths was the guest of the Hong Kong Regional Group of the Geological Society where he delivered a version of his Glossop lecture and visited the site of a landslide remediation project.
+On 22 February Jim was the key note lecture at the HK Group conference on 'Advances in Terrain Mapping and Analysis for Landslide Hazard Assessment' delivering a paper co-written with Anne Mather and Martin Stokes (University of Plymouth) entitled: Mapping landslides at different scales.
 This paper has now been submitted the Quarterly Journal of Engineering Geology and Hydrogeology.

 New Years news